adammurdoch/configuration-cache-deprecated-apis/README.md

 reporting to be improved.

 The nags are currently enabled by a feature flag.
 The `settings.gradle.kts` script for this build enables the feature.
-You can see the "nags" by running:
+You can see the nags by running:

 ```
 > ./gradlew broken --warning-mode all